iopipe/turtle/README.md

 Use the [IOpipe CLI](https://github.com/iopipe/iopipe-golang) to create and export npm modules, share code, & provide runtime of magnetic functions.
+The CLI is still in early development, with our NodeJS SDK being more mature.

 Find, download, and/or contribute to this tool in the [CLI repo](https://github.com/iopipe/iopipe-golang).